Skip to main content

 4) Innovative approaches, including new methods and new technologies, for diagnosing the disease.

-5) Characterization of the mechanisms of viral infection.
+5) Characterization of viral infection mechanisms.

 7) Development of new therapies and new therapeutic approaches, including life support and personal protective equipment to combat the disease.